Sometimes you just need an adventure to cleanse the bitter taste of life from your soul

 The key is to be paying attention to what is happening in your life.
 It is so easy to get lost and sidetracked.
 It is so easy for the fears so sneak up on you and gain control.
 It is also easy to stop and listen to your heart and soul for guidance.

 It doesn’t matter how slowly you go, as long as you do not stop.

 It takes practice to check in with yourself on a regular basis.
 Meditation and journaling are two practices that help us to keep track of where we are, and wake us up if we start to fall asleep.

 If you enjoy and find our posts uplift you, will be excited that we will soon be releasing our first monthly daily journal.
-Each day will have four pages.
-The first page will be a beautiful color photo with a quote, the second and third pages will be the post that goes with it.
-Then a fourth page to journal your thoughts.
-We are hoping to have the first volume published by the end of November or beginning of December.
+Each day will have three – four pages.
+The first page will be a beautiful color photo with a quote, the second and third pages will be the post that goes with it and space to journal your thoughts.
+We are hoping to have the first volume published in the spring.

 When we are no longer able to change a situation – we are challenged to change ourselves.

 – Viktor Frankl

 I know how much these writings help me to catch myself when I start to get sidetracked.
 They help me bring my energy back up into the higher vibrations which is such a vital part of bringing my dreams into reality.
 They remind me of what I have transformed in my past and give me courage that I can transform what is in front of me now.
 Truly, the better we know ourselves, the better we can embrace what is now changing in our lives.

 Today I am discovering who I am.
 Today I am becoming my person, worthy of developing all of me.
 Today I am beginning to know that I am okay the way I am.